cleestofuh/HealthbookHW3/README.md

 Inchul Park

 -----------------------------------------------------------------------
-- When deleting, you may have to press the button twice for some reason.
+- When deleting, you may have to press the button multiple times before it deletes.
 - When editing a habit, you may have to retry it a couple times before it retrieves the correct habit to be edited.